 The Town of Sussex currently has two (2) production wells within its potable water distribution system which are capable of supplying the demands of the system users and beyond.
 (5.6 M3/Min (1,231 imp Gal/Min))

-The Town of Sussex has (2) reservoirs with the capacity of 5,419M³ (1,192,046 Imp gal) of water to help with high peaks demand and firefighting.
+The Town of Sussex has two (2) reservoirs with the capacity of 5,419M³ (1,192,046 Imp gal) of water to help with high peak demand and firefighting.

 The Town endeavors through daily monitoring and sampling to provide quality drinking water to its residents that surpass the “Guidelines for Canadian Drinking Water Quality“.

-The Town of Sussex sanitary sewer collection system is comprised of over 45 Km of sewer mains varying in size from 150 mm (6”) to 525 mm (21”) and six sanitary sewer lift stations in the system that delivers the wastewater to the Treatment Lagoon.
+The Town of Sussex sanitary sewer collection system is comprised of over 45 km of sewer mains varying in size from 150 mm (6”) to 525 mm (21”) and six sanitary sewer lift stations in the system that deliver the wastewater to the treatment lagoon.

-The Treatment Lagoons has an average combine retention time of 23 day during which the use of dissolved oxygen and microbial action are used to reduce the pollutants in the wastewater, as a final step the treated wastewater is disinfected with UV lights before it leaves the treatment plant.
+The treatment lagoon has an average combined retention time of 23 days during which the use of dissolved oxygen and microbial action are used to reduce the pollutants in the wastewater, as a final step the treated wastewater is disinfected with UV lights before it leaves the treatment plant.